divega/EntityFramework.Docs/entity-framework/ef6/advanced/testing/testing-with-a-mocking-framework-ef6-onwards.md

 ### Testing with async queries

-In order to use asynchronous queries we need to do a little more work.
-If we tried to use our Moq DbSet with the GetAllBlogsAsync method we would get the following exception:
+Entity Framework 6 introduced a set of extension methods that can be used to asynchronously execute a query.
+Examples of these methods include ToListAsync, FirstAsync, ForEachAsync, etc.

+Because Entity Framework queries make use of LINQ, the extension methods are defined on IQueryable and IEnumerable.
+However, because they are only designed to be used with Entity Framework you may receive the following error if you try to use them on a LINQ query that isn’t an Entity Framework query:

-*System.InvalidOperationException: The source IQueryable doesn't implement IDbAsyncEnumerable\<TestingDemo.Blog\>.
+> The source IQueryable doesn't implement IDbAsyncEnumerable{0}.
 Only sources that implement IDbAsyncEnumerable can be used for Entity Framework asynchronous operations.
-For more details see [http://go.microsoft.com/fwlink/?LinkId=287068](http://go.microsoft.com/fwlink/?LinkId=287068).*
+For more details see [http://go.microsoft.com/fwlink/?LinkId=287068](http://go.microsoft.com/fwlink/?LinkId=287068).

+Whilst the async methods are only supported when running against an EF query, you may want to use them in your unit test when running against an in-memory test double of a DbSet.

 In order to use the async methods we need to create an in-memory DbAsyncQueryProvider to process the async query.
 Whilst it would be possible to setup a query provider using Moq, it is much easier to create a test double implementation in code.
 The code for this implementation is as follows: